When Stochastic Rewards Reduce to Deterministic Rewards in Online Bipartite Matching: Preliminaries

 \textbf{Deterministic rewards setting:} Consider a graph $G=(I,T,E)$ with $n$ resources $i\in I$ that are known in advance and $m$ arrivals $t\in T$ that are sequentially revealed one at a time.
 W.l.o.g., the vertices in $T$ arrive in the order of their index.
 Let $N(i)$ denote set of arrivals with an edge to $i$ , i.e., neighbors of $i$.
 Similarly, let $N(t)$ denote the neighbors of $t$.
 When a vertex $t\in T$ arrives, all edges $(i,t)\in E$ incident on $t$ are revealed and we must make an irrevocable decision to match the arrival to any one of the available offline neighbors.
 If arrival $t$ is matched to resource $i$, we get a reward $r_i$ (the weight of vertex $i$) and $i$ is unavailable to future arrivals.
 The objective is to maximize the total reward summed over all arrivals.
 We will use the following classic result. \begin{lemma}[\cite{goel, devanur}] Perturbed Greedy is $(1-1/e)$ competitive for the deterministic rewards setting. \end{lemma}

 \textbf{Stochastic rewards setting:} This is a generalization of the deterministic rewards setting, where matches can fail with some known probability.
 In particular, when $t$ arrives, all edges incident on $t$ are revealed along with probabilities $p_{it}\,\, \forall i\in N(t)$.
 If $t$ is matched to $i$, the match succeeds with probability $p_{it}$ independent of all other events and we get a reward $r_i$.
 If the match fails, $t$ departs, resource $i$ is available to match to future arrivals and we get no reward.
 When all edge probabilities are equal to 1, we obtain the deterministic rewards setting.
-We are interested in the following special cases of the problem. \begin{itemize} \item \textbf{Identical probabilities:} In this setting the edge probabilities are identical, i.e., $p_{it}=p\,\, \forall (i,t)\in E$.
-This setting was first introduced by \cite{deb}, who initiated the study of the stochastic rewards problem. \item \textbf{Decomposable probabilities:} In this setting, the probability of each edge decomposes as a product of two probabilities one of which corresponds to the resource and the other probability corresponds to the arrival.
-In particular, $p_{it}=p_i\, p_t\,\,\forall (i,t)\in E$.
-This includes the setting of identical probabilities as a special case. \end{itemize} We evaluate competitive ratio against a non-omniscient benchmark that knows all edge probabilities and can match arrivals in \emph{any order} but does not know the realization of an edge until after it is included in the matching.
+We are interested in the following special cases of the problem. \begin{itemize} \item \textbf{Identical probabilities:} $p_{it}=p\,\, \forall (i,t)\in E$. \item \textbf{Decomposable probabilities:} $p_{it}=p_i\, p_t\,\,\forall (i,t)\in E$.
+This subsumes identical probabilities. \end{itemize} We evaluate competitive ratio against a non-omniscient benchmark that knows all edge probabilities and can match arrivals in \emph{any order} but does not know the realization of an edge until after it is included in the matching.
 The algorithm can adapt to edge realizations and we call this the \emph{non-anticipative} offline benchmark.
-We refer to \cite{stochrew} for a discussion on other possible benchmarks.